Equinor consists of eight business areas, staffs and support divisions.

 DPI is responsible for our international development and production, and is engaged in production in 10 countries: Algeria, Angola, Azerbaijan, Canada, Libya, Nigeria, Russia, the UK, the US and Venezuela.
 International oil and gas production represented approximately one third of Equinor’s equity production.

 Equinor has ownership interests in six producing offshore fields in the US.
 The group is one of the largest licensees in the deepwater areas of the Gulf of Mexico with a significant portfolio of exploration licences as both operator and partner.

-Equinor has exploration licences in North America (Alaska, Canada and the Gulf of Mexico), South America and sub-Saharan Africa (Angola, Argentina, Brazil, Colombia, Mexico, Suriname, Turkey, Tanzania and Uruguay), the Middle East and North Africa (Azerbaijan, Algeria and Libya), Europe and Asia (Indonesia, Russia and the UK) as well as Oceania (Australia and New Zealand).
+Equinor has exploration licences in North America (Alaska, Canada and the Gulf of Mexico), South America and sub-Saharan Africa (Angola, Argentina, Brazil, Colombia, Mexico, Suriname, Turkey, Tanzania and Uruguay), the Middle East and North Africa (Azerbaijan, Algeria and Libya), Europe and Asia (Indonesia, Russia and the UK) as well as Australia.